-Head Ranger: The Head Ranger is the person who coordinates the Rangers at Blazing Swan that year.
-They have attended Burning Man and are a member of the Black Rock Rangers.
+Ranger Lead: The Lead Ranger is the person who coordinates the Rangers at Blazing Swan and other BSI events where required.
+They are appointed by the Blazing Swan Governance Committee annually with an expected tenure of 3 years.
 The Ranger Lead is tasked by the Blazing Swan Committee to ensure that Jilakin Rock Rangers are trained, nurtured and supported before, during and after Blazing Swan.
+They are typically highly experienced Rangers often with Black Rock Ranger experience.